olewsaa/amateur-radio/on-the-move/README.md

 Common for these scripts is requesting information from the SignalK server.

 - set-date-from-SignalK.py --  set the correct time and date.
-- showpos.py  -- Emit a lat lon position and Maidenhead grid.
+- showpos.py  -- Emit a lat, lon position and corresponding Maidenhead grid.
-- update.pos.pat.conf.py --  update the position in pat's config file
+- update.pos.pat.conf.py --  update the position in pat's config file.
 - update.pos.WSJT-X.conf.py -- update the position in WSJT, JS8Call and TQSL.